 Here is the updated CDC's guidance for what fully vaccinated people can do:

 - Gathering with other vaccinated people in small groups indoors and without masks, - 2.
-Visiting one low-risk household indoors without masks, and
+Visiting one low-risk household indoors without masks, - 3.
+Participating in uncrowded outdoor activities without a mask, and